-Ecological and Electric Aviation Conference Helsinki March 6
+Ecological and Electric Aviation 2019 March 6 Helsinki

 Vertically rising VTOL electric flying machines will revolutionize urban traffic in the future, but fixed-wing electrical airplanes are also needed for passenger transport.
 Renewable aviation fuels are also coming into use.
 Aviation technology responds to the challenges of climate change.
 The Ecological and Electronic Aviation Conference sheds light on these issues, including urban planning.
 At the end of the conference, a debate will be held where the politicians of the major Finnish parliamentary groups will discuss and debate how Finland needs to be involved in this development.

 Conference partner organisations